Blue and green gradient background used on My Forever DNA’s At-Home DNA Test Kits collection page to create a clean and modern visual

 A "legal DNA test" refers to a DNA testing process that is conducted in accordance with established legal procedures and requirements.
 This type of DNA test is typically used for legal purposes, such as resolving legal disputes, establishing or disproving biological relationships, or providing evidence in legal cases.

-Chain of Custody: Legal DNA tests adhere to a strict chain of custody, which means that the handling, collection, transportation, and storage of DNA samples are carefully documented and controlled to prevent tampering or contamination.
+KEY POINTS OF LEGAL DNA TEST: Chain of Custody: Legal DNA tests adhere to a strict chain of custody, which means that the handling, collection, transportation, and storage of DNA samples are carefully documented and controlled to prevent tampering or contamination.
 This ensures the reliability and integrity of the test results.

 Court-Admissible: Legal DNA tests are conducted using methods and protocols that meet legal standards.
 The results are often accepted as evidence in court proceedings, including cases related to child custody, child support, immigration, inheritance, and more.